Protocol

 Authentication

 Authentication is out of HAP Core scope.
-Implementations MUST establish identity through external mechanisms (e.g., OAuth, WebAuthn, hardware tokens, passkeys).
+Implementations MUST establish identity through external mechanisms (e.g., OAuth, WebAuthn, hardware tokens, passkeys, API keys).

 The protocol uses Decentralized Identifiers (DIDs) for platform-agnostic identity: